-Bethlehem’s First Night 2019 Celebration, a family friendly, fun event, will be held on New Year’s Eve, Monday, December 31 and will start off with fireworks at the Four Corners at 6:30 p.m.
-Entertainment and activities will follow at various nearby venues, all within walking distance of the Four Corners.
+Bethlehem’s First Night 2020 Celebration, a family friendly, fun event, will be held on New Year’s Eve, Tuesday, December 31, starting at 6:00 p.m. at the Four Corners with Saxophone Sam, a custom ice sculpture by the Ice Man, and a fireworks display at 6:30 p.m., followed by entertainment and activities within walking distance of the Four Corners.

 Adults: $10 in advance, $15 day of the event